CivicaDigital/NodeJsDojo/README.md

 });
 ```

+In the different client sessions, try sending messages and observe the results.
+Exit a client session by pressing  `Ctrl + C` and you should notice a problem!

-There are a number of issues with the code we have so far:
+Clearly, there are a number of issues with the code we have so far:
 1. The message is logged as a Buffer object in the server, instead of a string.
 Messaging also may appear to be glitchy without clear end of lines.
 2. You should see that when either user sends a message, it is logged in the server process, but neither user can see each other's messages.
 3. Exiting a client session crashes the server.